bmklei8p/formula-1-pitstop/README.md

 ## Future Improvements:
 1. Add additional story information for some tracks.
-Current blocker: API does not provide this information.
+Current blocker: ChatGPT will not provide this information for these newer tracks.
+2. Improved caching for the driver twitter timelines.
+Current blocker: revalidate tag after patch request not working as expected.

+# Contact
 Please feel free to reach out to me at bmklei8p@gmail.com if you have any feature requests or bug reports.